oleksandr-dubrov/bluetube/README.md

 ========

-Bluetube is a script that downloads videos from Youtube by URLs get from RSS and sends them to a bluetooth device.
+Bluetube is a Python script that downloads videos from Youtube by URLs get from RSS and sends them to a bluetooth device.
-The script downloads media to `/tmp/bluetube`.
-If there is no such path it will be created.
-After success sending the `bluetube` directory is removed.
-If some file failed to be sent then the file is not removed and stays in the directory.
+The script downloads media to a temporary directory.
+It is `/tmp/bluetube` on GNU.
+After the sending succeed, the `bluetube` directory is removed.
+If some file failed to be sent then the files are not removed and remain in the directory.

 1 Motivation.